gabrielhilal/tips/README.markdown

-#### Lost Society - Tips
+#### Bar Tips - Splitting the Tips by Hour

 <strong>Technology:</strong> Ruby on Rails | CSS | HTML

-<strong>Summary:</strong> Application developed to help Lost Society's staff to split the tips in an easier and faster way.
-As part of the requirements, the amounts are not stored in the database, so only the current user can see the calculation.
+<strong>Summary:</strong> Application developed to help the staff of Lost Society to split the tips in an easier and faster way.
+The system calculate the amount due to each staff according to the number of hours worked during the day.

 <strong>Application available at:</strong> [*http://losttips.herokuapp.com*](http://losttips.herokuapp.com)